Print a "3 before me" classroom poster to encourage students to try 3 things before asking for help.

 - Builds Resilience — The “3 before me” concept reinforces the idea that setbacks and obstacles are a natural part of the learning process.
 Students are encouraged to persevere and find alternative solutions when they encounter difficulties.
 This resilience-building mindset helps them view challenges as growth opportunities rather than roadblocks to success.

 - Promotes Learning From Mistakes — By encouraging our students to attempt different approaches before coming to us for help, “3 before me” allows them to learn from their mistakes.
 Kids can reflect on what did not work and adjust their strategies accordingly.
 This approach teaches them that making mistakes is a valuable part of learning and helps them develop a growth mindset that embraces continuous improvement.

-- Fosters a Sense of Ownership — Last but certainly not least, “3 before me” empowers students to take ownership of their own learning and instils a sense of responsibility and accountability, as they understand that they can seek solutions independently before relying on external support.
+- Fosters a Sense of Ownership — Last, but certainly not least, “3 before me” empowers students to take ownership of their own learning and instills a sense of responsibility and accountability, as they understand that they can seek solutions independently before relying on external support.
 This ownership mindset encourages them to actively engage in learning and become more self-directed learners — our ultimate goal as teachers.

 Before You Download

 Print the poster on cardstock for added durability.
 Alternatively, project the poster on the board each time students are working on a task independently to remind them of the steps they need to take when they have a problem.